- M.M., Jazz Performance and Pedagogy, University of Colorado

 Tyson Ailshie is an Affiliate Professor of Jazz in American Culture, Exploring Music, Basic Musicianship, Aural Skills and Applied Bass in the Regis University Music Department.
 He holds a bachelor's degree in music from Washburn University, where he studied with Grammy nominated artist and composer Frank Mantooth, and a master's degree in jazz performance and pedagogy from the University of Colorado.
 While at CU he was the bassist for Jazz Combo I and recorded live for KUVO, Denver's jazz radio station.
-In addition to teaching at Regis, he is currently an instructor of jazz history, music theory, music appreciation, jazz combo, applied bass, and jazz lessons at Arapahoe Community College.
+Additionally, Mr. Ailshie teaches a wide variety of music courses at Arapahoe Community College.

-Ailshie is a classically trained double bassist having studied string pedagogy and technique with respected cellist Steven Elisha and performed with both the Topeka and Longmont Symphony Orchestras.
-He has performed with national and international jazz artists Frank Mantooth, Ira Sullivan, Irvin Mayfield, Brad Goode, Andrew D’Angelo, and Matt Wilson as well as with local musicians Julie Monley, Greg Gisbert and John Gunther at the most prestigious venues in the Denver Metro area such as, Dazzle Restaurant.
+Mr. Ailshie is a classically trained double bassist having studied string pedagogy and technique with respected cellist Steven Elisha and performed with both the Topeka and Longmont Symphony Orchestras.
+He has performed with national and international jazz artists Frank Mantooth, Ira Sullivan, Irvin Mayfield, Brad Goode, Andrew D’Angelo, and Matt Wilson, as well as with local musicians Julie Monley, Greg Gisbert and John Gunther at the most prestigious venues in the Denver Metro area such as, Dazzle Restaurant.
 Ailshie’s most recent recordings include a duo record of jazz standards with piano, “Duological,” and a release of original music, “The Send Off.”
-He has also appeared on the bonus track, “Dream a Little Dream,” with award-winning local songwriter John Common.
+He has also appeared on local artist’s recordings as a sideman such as award-winning local songwriter John Common.
 Mr. Ailshie has been featured on the Denver Loft Sessions for Denver 8 TV, Denver’s jazz station KUVO 89.3 FM, and toured Middle America.
 He is currently performing and recording with the modern jazz group, The Algorhythm Trio.